cuttle-cards/cuttle/docs/translation-guidelines.md

 - **Scuttle** :  When a player targets and scraps an opponent's point card.
 Name and verb.
 - **One-off** :  The special capacity of a number card.
 One-off refers to the idea of it being a one time action.
 Royals don't have one-offs.
 Their capacity don't have a specific name.
 - **To target** :  To choose an opponent's card that will undergo an attack.
-- **To discard** :  To take a card, usually from your hand, and put it in the scrap pile.
+- **To discard** :  To take a card from your hand, and put it in the scrap pile.
 - **To Draw** :  To take a card from the top of the deck.
 - **Stalemate** :  The game has reached a dead end, it then ends in a tie.
 - **Season** :  A period of time during which the stats are compiled.